jacobvarner/100-days-of-code/r1-log.md

 ### R1D18
 I finished the "Scopes & Closures" book in the *You Don't Know JavaScript* series.
 The second part of the book focused on closures explained a few of the oddities I had noticed before in some of the freeCodeCamp projects.
 I now understand why some of my for loops were giving weird outputs and how I can fix them with the knowledge of how closures and scope works as well as with the added benefit of using let vs var.

+### R1D19
+Continued going through the React Tic-Tac-Toe example.
+I moved the state management to the Game class and passed all of the data down to the Board class using props.
+This was so that I could implement the history of moves and switch between states at any point in the game.
+Next, I'll fill out the function that actually switches back to previous states of the game.